-Relays organiser Iain Hamilton was just 18 years old when he launched the event back in 1991 as part of a college project.
+The National Triathlon Relays founder Iain Hamilton was just 18 years old when he launched the event back in 1991 as part of a college project.
 Since then it’s welcomed the likes of Tim Don, Richard Allen, Stuart Hayes, Chrissie Wellington, Spencer Smith and Jonny Brownlee.

-In a nation that also boasts Challenge Roth (220,000 spectators) and the Ironman European Championships (estimates vary from 100-500,000 on the sidelines), the ITU race in Hamburg completes the golden trio with a reported 300,000 competitors crammed into the old town of Germany’s second-biggest city.
+In a nation that also boasts Challenge Roth (220,000 spectators), the World Triathlon race in Hamburg completes the golden duo with a reported 300,000 competitors crammed into the old town of Germany’s second-biggest city.